 Massenet and Puccini both wrote operas based on the story by the 18th century Abbé Prévost, with MacMillan choosing theless well known French composer.
 Leighton Lucas created a score based on Massenet’s works: although using nothing from Manon itself, he compiled the musical material from the composer’s many other operas and oratorios, which Marton Yates later re-orchestrated in 2011.
-Here, Manon is being staged with MacMillan’s original scenery and costumes on the stage of the Opera House.
+Manon is performed with MacMillan’s original scenery and costumes on the stage of the Opera House.

 Scene 1 – The courtyard of an inn near Paris

 Various gentlemen and actresses and ladies of the demimonde can be seen in the yard.
 Among them are the Chevalier Des Grieux, a young student, as well as the wealthy Monsieur G. M. and a certain Lescaut, the latter who is there to meet his sister, Manon, before she enters the convent.
 A coach arrives, and Manon and her elderly companion get out.
 The old gentleman seems to be attracted to the pretty young girl.
 Lescaut notices his attraction and invites his sister’s aged geriatric gallant to the inn so that they can discuss her future.
 Manon, who remains outside, glimpses Des Grieux, and they fall in love with each other immediately.
 They decide to escape to Paris with the help of the money that Manon has stolen from the old gentleman.
 Having struck a deal, Monsieur G. M. and Lescaut come out of the in and are shocked to find that Manon has disappeared.
 Monsieur G. M. tells Lescaut that he is very much interested in Manon, and because Monsieur G. M. is wealthy, Lescaut promises to find his sister and say a few words in the old gentleman's favour.

 Scene 2 – Des Grieux’s lodgings in Paris